baronmdw/fullstack_web_dev_proj_5_capstone_udacity_checkout/backend/README.md

 Having set all this you will be able to start the backend by prompting flask run while being cd-ed in the backend/src folder.

 ## Running the tests
 The tests are based on unittest, the database does not need to be populated since it will start with a post request end end with a delete request deleting the same object again.
-Run the tests with:
+Run the tests while being cd-ed into backend-src with:

 ```console
 python test_flaskr.py